sasmithaK/extended-tik-tak-toe/README.md

 https://youtube.com/shorts/_Na3a1ZrX7c?feature=shared

-I'm currently you can play a full game cycle
+I'm currently you can play a full game cycle of the traditional game in the CLI
 <pre>
-  // this is how cells are arranged +-----+-----+-----+
+  //This is how cells are arranged
+  +-----+-----+-----+
   |  1  |  2  |  3  |
   +-----+-----+-----+